Privacy Policy

 📓 Processed data: Access statistics containing data such as access locations, device data, access duration and time, navigation behavior, click behavior, and IP addresses.
 More details can be found in the respective web analytics tool used.

-📅 Storage duration: depending on the web analytics tool used
+📅 Storage duration: depends on the web analytics tool used

 What is Web Analytics?

-We use software on our website to analyze the behavior of website visitors, briefly called web analytics or web analysis.
-Data is collected, which the respective analytics tool provider (also called tracking tool) stores, manages, and processes.
-With the help of this data, analyses of user behavior on our website are created and made available to us as website operators.
-Additionally, most tools offer various testing options.
+We use software on our website to evaluate the behavior of website visitors, known as web analytics or web analysis for short.
+Data is collected, which the respective analytics tool provider (also called a tracking tool) stores, manages, and processes.
+With the help of the data, analyses of user behavior on our website are created and made available to us as website operators.
+In addition, most tools offer various testing options.
 For example, we can test which offers or content are best received by our visitors.
-For this purpose, we show you two different offers for a limited period of time.
+To do this, we show you two different offers for a limited period of time.
 After the test (so-called A/B test), we know which product or content our website visitors find more interesting.
-For such test procedures, as well as for other analytics procedures, user profiles can also be created and the data stored in cookies.
+For such testing procedures, as well as for other analytics procedures, user profiles can also be created and the data stored in cookies.

-With our website, we have a clear goal in mind: we want to provide the best web offering in the market for our industry.
-To achieve this goal, we want to offer the best and most interesting content on the one hand, and on the other hand, ensure that you feel completely comfortable on our website.
-With the help of web analysis tools, we can take a closer look at the behavior of our website visitors and then improve our web offering accordingly for you and us.
-For example, we can see how old our visitors are on average, where they come from, when our website is visited the most, or which content or products are particularly popular.
-All this information helps us to optimize the website and thus best adapt it to your needs, interests, and wishes.
+With our website, we have a clear goal in mind: we want to deliver the best web offer on the market for our industry.
+To achieve this goal, we want to offer the best and most interesting offer on the one hand and ensure that you feel completely comfortable on our website on the other.
+With the help of web analysis tools, we can take a closer look at the behavior of our website visitors and then improve our web offer for you and us accordingly.
+For example, we can recognize how old our visitors are on average, where they come from, when our website is visited most, or which content or products are particularly popular.
+All this information helps us to optimize the website and thus adapt it best to your needs, interests, and wishes.

-Exactly what data is stored depends, of course, on the analysis tools used.
-However, usually, for example, it is stored which content you view on our website, which buttons or links you click, when you access a page, which browser you use, with which device (PC, tablet, smartphone, etc.) you visit the website, or which computer system you use.
+Exactly what data is stored naturally depends on the analysis tools used.
+However, as a rule, it is stored, for example, which content you view on our website, which buttons or links you click, when you access a page, which browser you use, with which device (PC, tablet, smartphone, etc.) you visit the website, or which computer system you use.
 If you have agreed that location data may also be collected, this can also be processed by the web analysis tool provider.

-Your IP address is also stored.
-According to the General Data Protection Regulation (GDPR), IP addresses are personal data.
-However, your IP address is usually stored in pseudonymized form (i.e., in an unrecognizable and shortened form).
-For the purpose of testing, web analysis, and web optimization, no direct data such as your name, age, address, or email address is stored.
-All this data, if collected, is stored pseudonymously.
-This way, you cannot be identified as a person.
+In addition, your IP address is also stored.
+Under the General Data Protection Regulation (GDPR), IP addresses are personal data.
+However, your IP address is generally stored in pseudonymized form (i.e., anonymized and shortened).
+For the purposes of testing, web analytics and website optimization, no direct data such as your name, age, address or email address is stored.
+If any of this data is collected, it is stored in pseudonymized form.
+This means you cannot be identified as an individual.

-The following example shows schematically how Google Analytics works as an example of client-based web tracking with JavaScript code.
+The following example schematically shows how Google Analytics works as an example of client-based web tracking using JavaScript code.

 Schematic data flow in Google Analytics

 How long the respective data is stored always depends on the provider.
-Some cookies store data for only a few minutes or until you leave the website again, while other cookies can store data for several years.
+Some cookies store data only for a few minutes or until you leave the website again; other cookies can store data for several years.

-We provide further information about the duration of data processing below, if we have additional information about it.
-In general, we process personal data only as long as it is absolutely necessary for the provision of our services and products.
-If legally required, as in the case of accounting, this storage period may be exceeded.
+We will inform you about the duration of data processing further below, provided we have additional information.
+In general, we process personal data only for as long as is absolutely necessary to provide our services and products.
+If it is legally required, for example in the case of accounting, this storage period may be exceeded.

-You also have the right and option to revoke your consent to the use of cookies or third-party providers at any time.
-This can be done either via our cookie management tool or through other opt-out functions.
-For example, you can also prevent data collection by cookies by managing, deactivating, or deleting cookies in your browser.
+You also have the right and the option at any time to withdraw your consent to the use of cookies and/or third-party providers.
+You can do this either via our cookie management tool or via other opt-out functions.
+For example, you can also prevent data collection by cookies by managing, disabling or deleting cookies in your browser.

-Since cookies are used in web analytics tools, we also recommend that you read our general privacy policy on cookies.
-To find out exactly what data about you is stored and processed, you should read the privacy policies of the respective tools.
+Since web analytics tools use cookies, we also recommend reading our general cookie privacy policy.
+To find out exactly which data about you is stored and processed, you should read the privacy policies of the respective tools.

 Social Media Introduction